malthe/otto/otto/docs/readme.rst

 When a request comes in, the publisher matches the ``PATH_INFO`` variable with the routing table to find exactly one route and extracts the :term:`match dict`.
 In case no route matches, a ``404 Not Found`` response is returned.
-If the route contains a lone asterisk, a :term:`context` object is resolved from the path represented by the asterisk using a route traverser -- see :ref:`traversal
-<traversal>`.
-In any case, the publisher invokes the first valid
-controller, passing the match dict as keyword arguments.
+If the route contains an anonymous asterisk, a :term:`context` object is resolved from the path represented by the asterisk using an object mapper -- see :ref:`mapping <mapping>`.
+In any case, the publisher invokes the first valid controller, passing the match dict as keyword arguments.

   request ⇾ *routing table* ⇾ route ⇾ *controllers* ⇾ controller